In this Betterment review, you’ll learn what Betterment is, and why you should use it for your investment needs.

 Founded in 2008 by Jon Stein and Eli Broverman, Betterment is among the first Robo-Advisors that was created, helping to usher in a new era of investing.
 The service was designed specifically to be a platform that caters to users who want automation on their investments.

-Over time, their service evolved from just being a simple method of investing, to being a simple method of investing that also has tons of awesome features, which we’ll get into shortly.
+Over time, their service evolved from just being a simple method of investing, to being a simple method of investing that also has tons of awesome features.
+These features will be discussed throughout this Betterment review.